Ezedl/beer-api-exercise/README.md

 Using the data from the provided API, we need the Web app to:

 * Display a list of 10 beers with their ibu and ph.
 No sorting criteria needed.
 * Display a button to show a custom error.
+To do that, make an API call to an unexisting endpoint, catch the error and show your custom message.